cocode/TrekBASIC/README.txt

 7. Implement FOR loops
 8. Write "renum" utility.
 Split all multiline statements, and renumber at increments of 10 Then reformat the startrek source.

+   write exponentiation test 2**3**2 fix all assertraises to use "with" style